 Step 3 – Configure Your Dashboard.
 Now you are ready to take your dashboard into production.
 This is when you will want to explore how to automate the reporting.
 Whether you use part of your existing marketing technology such as Salesforce, or buy a dashboard or business intelligence product, the metrics schematic serves as the guide for the metrics, data elements, and alerts.

 Creating an effective dashboard requires more than just clicking the button in your existing system.
 So if you decide to go down this path, remember a dashboard is only worthwhile if you tie it to a structured action process and if the underlying data is accurate.
 It must do more than just measure your marketing; it needs to foster strategic decisions and enable course adjustments.
 It takes both time and investment to create a viable marketing dashboard, but it is worth to effort.
 A well-constructed marketing dashboard captures the most critical diagnostic and predictive metrics and visually, at-a-glance, represents patterns of performance.
 It enables you to diagnose the health and value of your marketing and facilitates strategic decisions and course adjustments.
 We encourage you to develop a dashboard that demonstrates Marketing’s alignment to the business, how Marketing contributes to the business, and that you are attaining your performance targets in terms of results, time, and cost.

 Learn more about standardized dashboards built for actionable insights.
-Full Circle Insights has published in an eBook four distinct dashboards, called the Four Pillars of Insights-Driven Marketing Measurement.
+Full Circle Insights has published in an eBook four distinct dashboards, called the Four Dashboards to Make Marketing Measurement Easy.

 If you want to learn more about methodologies and steps for achieving proper alignment, and accountability, and for using data, marketing analytics and reporting to improve strategic decisions, performance, and marketing measurement check out Charting a Course for Marketing Effectiveness: Alignment & Accountability on the VisionEdge Marketing Website.